parkr/ping/README.md

 things and that's all there is to it.
 As unintrusive as possible, while still providing insight into the site's strenghts.

+It also respects the [Do Not Track header](http://donottrack.us/), which many browsers now allow users to set for all requests.
+Complying with this header is not mandatory, but aligns nicely with our motivation for respecting users' privacy when they ask for it.

 ## Installation

 Want to run ping?
 No problem.